gumaerc-testorg/3.020-spring-2021/content/resources/mit3_020s21_lecture_03_1080p_mp4.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: SP21-5q2uzw
 ---
-This lecture covers the conceptual introduction to work and heat, classifying adiabatic, isobaric, and isochronic processes, heat capacity, and the first law.
+This lecture covers the conceptual introduction to work and heat, classifying adiabatic, isobaric, and isochronic processes, heat capacity, and the First Law.